-As much as we love building wooden paddle boards, what really gets us excited is seeing customers out using our boards in new places and ways around the world.
+As much as we love helping others build wood paddle boards, what really gets us excited is seeing customers out using our boards in new places and ways around the world.
 You may recall that a little over a year ago, we wrote a blog post about a grandmother named Lisa who had just purchased her first wood paddle board from us.
-She settled on the Rio-Grande as she wanted a wood SUP that would be efficient for fitness paddling yet stable enough for SUP Yoga on calm water.
+She settled on the San Jacinto as she wanted a wood SUP that would be efficient for fitness paddling yet stable enough for SUP Yoga on calm water.
 True to her word, she has stayed in touch sending along periodic updates of new SUP races that she has entered or water ways that she has explored.
 We couldn't help but share the latest update that she sent from her mid-morning SUP routine on her local lake.

 Urdhva mukha svanasana (or upward facing dog,) opens the chest and strengthens the whole body while aligning the spine and invigorating the kidneys and nervous system.
 From a table or plank pose, slowly drop your hips toward the board, pressing your palms down into the board and drop the shoulders down and back.
 From there, press your chest forward and reach the crown of your head up towards the sky.